 In November 2015, a second F2F volunteer, Margaret Woodward, traveled to Colombia and helped Zen Naturals develop an international marketing strategy and social media plan.
 She conducted market research on U.S. cosmetics and used this information to ensure Zen Naturals’ marketing strategy matched that of the U.S. Woodward worked to make Zen Naturals products more appealing to a U.S. market, by updating the company’s website and improving their product label to emphasize their organic status.

 Thanks to the help of the F2F volunteers, Zen Naturals gained B Corp certification – given to companies committed to using business as a force for good – and a PETA-approved vegan certification.
 The company also achieved Whole Foods quality standards.
-In August 2016, Zen Naturals will officially hit the U.S. market, with products for sale at select Whole Foods in Ohio, Maryland, Virginia, Kentucky, and Washington, D.C.
+In the summer of 2017, Zen Naturals will officially hit the U.S. market, with products for sale at select Whole Foods in Ohio, Maryland, Virginia, Kentucky, and Washington, D.C.

 “The greatest thing about having a [F2F] volunteer is that it’s a completely new world of knowledge that comes to your company, things that you might never have had the opportunity to achieve before.
 You have people who have completely different backgrounds giving you new ideas and new tips for your business.” – Gabriel Maya